Kogel mogel: Uses

 Kogel mogel is often prepared as a transition food for babies moving from a cereal diet to one that includes eggs and other soft foods.
 It is also a folk medicine used for treating colds or flu, particularly chest colds and laryngitis.
 Kogel mogel is ranked highly among other traditional cold remedies such as chicken soup.

 The traditional usage of kogel mogel as a home remedy for treating a sore throat is supported by research done in Israel.
 The simplest form of preparation as a remedy is with no egg, but only honey added to warm milk.
 More commonly, a single raw egg is added to a cup of warm milk and mixed with a tablespoon of honey.

 Cultural references

 In the German translation of Lewis Carroll's Through the Looking Glass, Humpty Dumpty is called Goggelmoggel.

-In the 1985 film of Doctor Aybolit from the Soviet Union, Doctor Aybolit nurses sick pirates and animals back to health by giving them kogel mogel.
+In the children's poems of Soviet writer Korney Chukovsky, Aybolit (1929), Doctor Aybolit treated sick animal children with gogol-mogol, which is well-known in Russia with a recipe identical to kogel-mogel.

 Kogel-mogel is a Polish 1988 comedy of manners film directed by Roman Załuski, starring Grażyna Błęcka-Kolska and Ewa Kasprzyk.

 The kogel mogel appears as a central object of a scene in the 2006 Polish film We're All Christs directed by Marek Koterski.